-A medical care provider attending an injured employee shall, upon request from an employer or an employee, furnish a copy of required reports, at no cost except for a nominal copying charge.
+A health care provider attending an injured employee shall, upon request, furnish a copy of such medical reports, at no cost except for a nominal copying charge.

-A medical care provider is entitled to a reasonable fee for preparation of a narrative report written in response to a request from a party if the report requires significant professional research or preparation.
+A health care provider is entitled to a reasonable fee for preparation of a narrative report written in response to a request from a party if the report requires significant professional research or preparation.

-RULE 5 COST OF MEDICAL SERVICES
+RULE 5.
+A COST OF MEDICAL SERVICES. -